Preserving the Legacy,

 Our SCHOLARSHIP PROGRAM has grown far beyond expectations the past few years.
 We currently offer, at minimum, 16 scholarships annually separated into 5 categories for an annual outlay of $50,000.
 The categories are:

-Milo Rypkema Memorial Scholarship One (1) $6000 scholarship to a high school senior attending accredited university or college.
+Milo Rypkema Memorial Scholarship One (1) $6000 scholarship to a high school senior attending accredited university or college, payable in three payments of $2,000 each over three years.

-Category I This Program awards five (5) $5000 scholarships to high school seniors attending accredited universities or colleges.
+Category I This Program awards five (5) $5000 scholarships to high school seniors attending accredited universities or colleges, payable in two payments, $2500 each year over two years.

 Category II This Program awards four (4) $2000 scholarships to high school seniors attending accredited universities or colleges.